vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

     the AdapterInstance From Input fuction can only be called once per collection, test connection, or getEndpointURL invocation.

-For other languages, or writing an adapter without an Integration SDK Library, JSON representing the adapter instance is sent to a named pipe.
+For other languages, or writing an adapter without an Adapter Library, JSON representing the adapter instance is sent to a named pipe.
 The second-to-last argument the adapter is invoked with will always be the filename of the named pipe.
 The adapter instance JSON is described in the [VMware Aria Operations Collector Framework OpenAPI Document](https://github.com/vmware/vmware-aria-operations-integration-sdk/blob/main/vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json).